mouseisbest/comp5347/README.md

 		- Maintain the privacy for data you are storing & transferring
 	- Data integrity:
 		- Data is accurate & correct
+- Way to achieve security
+	- Authentication & Authorization
+		- Authentication factors and store the data else where
+			- Single factor
+			- multiple factors
+		- Way to specify access
+			- Role based access level: e.g. ACL (Access control list) of file system.
+	- Confidentiality & data integrity
+		- Way to encrypt message (request, response): HTTPS
+		- Way to identify client/server: digital certificate
+### Authentication & Authorization
+	- Local implementation
+		- Authentication factors are the things you can ask someone for in an effort to validate that they are who they claim to be.
+		- You know (knowledge): password, PIN, security questions
+		- You have (ownership): access card, phone
+		- You are (inherence): retinas, fingerprints, DNA
+		- Most websites use single factor (password) based authentication method.
+		- Security question ususally for password retrieval.
+		- A few websites require both password and security question or SMS code for login.
+	- Implementation of Authentication
+		- A way (e.g. webpage) to allow users to sign up and by supplying their credentials
+		- A place to store credential info: (username/password, security questions/answers)->(memory, file, DB, LDAP)
+		- A way for user to retrieve or reset their credentials
+	- Local Implementation of Authorization (role based)
+		-